 - Individual Quirks: Some are very cuddly, while others are “sassy” and like to toss their toys around to get your attention.

-The way we keep rabbits has changed.
-People are moving away from small wire cages and moving toward Free-Roaming.
+The way we keep rabbits has changed significantly.
+People are moving away from small wire cages and toward free-roaming setups that allow bunnies to express their natural behaviors.

 Why Free-Roaming?

-Rabbits are active animals.
-Keeping them in a small cage is like a human living in a bathroom!
-Instead, US owners are using:
+Rabbits are active animals that need space to run, jump, and explore.
+Keeping them in a small cage is like a human living in a bathroom.
+Instead, modern rabbit owners are using:

-- X-Pens: Large exercise pens that give them 16-24 square feet of space.
+- X-Pens: Large exercise pens (at least 16–24 square feet) that give them room to move freely.

 Enrichment is Key